qlik-oss/corectl/docs/corectl_context_clear.md

 ## corectl context clear

-Clears the current context
+Set the current context to none

 ### Synopsis

-Clears the current context.
-This effectively sets the current context to none.
+Set the current context to none

 ```
 corectl context clear [flags]